ssbc/epidemic-broadcast-trees/README.md

 messages and status messages.
 A message must contain an `author` field that corresponds to the feed identifier and a `sequence` field.
 The field is optional for backwards compatibility.

+`getMsgAuthor(msg)` is a function that given a message returns the author.
+The field is optional for backwards compatibility.

+`getMsgSequence(msg)` is a function that given a message returns the sequence.
+The field is optional for backwards compatibility.

 ### ebt.onAppend (msg)